 The biggest difference I see is that companies now search for new employees from either their own or a shared pool of resumes and candidate information, rather than waiting for employee candidates to come to them.
 This makes the process far more efficient, allowing hiring managers to filtering out things like Ruby on Rails programmer candidates who don’t actually list Ruby as a qualification, or mono-language candidates for a job that requires someone fluent in both English and Spanish.
 It’s data driven, just like so much else of our wired world.

 As a result, it’s smart to get going building your LinkedIn profile.
 Not sure what to list?
 Be entrepreneurial!
 Create a consulting business and list it.
 List your internships and volunteer work and ask mentors for online recommendations and connections.
 If you’re lucky and you parents or other people in your family are well connected ask them to connect on LinkedIn.
+Also, don’t forget to connect up with your professors and other entrepreneurial students you’ve met through your college journey too.

 Here’s why: A candidate who demonstrates they understand the social media world is far more attractive to an employer than one who is still waiting for a call back from that resume they sent two months earlier, on fancy paper with a beautiful cover letter.